skip navigation

 Size and Location

-The proposed Gillespie SEZ is located in Maricopa County in west-central Arizona.
+The Gillespie SEZ is located in Maricopa County in west-central Arizona.
 The SEZ is located to the southeast of the Harquahala Basin, in a valley between Gila Bend Mountains to the southwest and Centennial Wash to the northeast.
 In 2008, the county population was 3,958,263.
 The nearest town of Arlington is located about 7 mi (11 km) northeast of the SEZ.

 Gillespie Center Center Wash South Edge West Northwest West Edge